Start Federal and Maine State Tax Returns

 Individual income is taxed across four tax brackets.

-The tax brackets for married taxpayers filing joint returns are:
+The tax brackets for taxpayers filing as head of household are:

 ME Sales Tax: